Ohio Dissolution FAQ: Nine Commonly Asked Questions

 Do I need an attorney?

 Your need for an attorney depends on your situation.
-If you divorce is amicable, you and your spouse have no children and few valuable assets, then you may be able to do the divorce yourself.
-Even so, it is a good idea to consult with a lawyer to make sure that you don’t agree to something you will later regret.
+If your divorce is amicable, you and your spouse have no children and few valuable assets, then you may be able to do the divorce yourself.
+Even so, it is a good idea to consult with a lawyer to make sure that you don’t agree with something you will later regret.

-What is the procedure for a dissolution in Ohio?
+What is the procedure for dissolution in Ohio?

 How long does a dissolution take?